home join amicus news campaigns events training organisation contact us index

 As well as Reps, we have a network of Health and Safety Reps at Central Park.
 Like Reps, they have specific legal rights but their role is focused around H&S issues.
 Some Reps do both jobs.

-Rep Phil Tepper maintains a group library on the MAN34 site, containing a lot of useful information about employment rights, bargaining information etc. This mainly comes from Amicus, the TUC, and the Labour Research Department.
+Rep Phil Tepper maintains a group library on the MAN34 site, containing a lot of useful information about employment rights, bargaining information etc. This mainly comes from Unite, the TUC, and the Labour Research Department.

 LRD also produce a weekly "Fact Service" bulletin which we distribute electronically to interested members.
 If you want to see if it interests you, contact